 Before proceeding it's usually a good idea to verify that PowerShell is installed on the system where FrameFlow is running.
 PowerShell is available by default on Windows Server 2008 and later but we've seen cases where it had been removed or disabled.

 You can verify that PowerShell is available by opening a command line window and typing "powershell".
-An error message will displayed if PowerShell is not installed.
+An error message will be displayed if PowerShell is not installed.
 You can type "exit" to return to the default Windows command line prompt.

 If you see the following error message when running your PowerShell event monitor, there are several possible causes which are discussed here: